What’s Bringing Your Social Media Conversions Down

 Investing in high-quality content alone is not enough to maximize your social media reach.
 Social media advertising costs money and may not be worthwhile if your audience is not targeted enough.
 At the same time, growing a large following on platforms like Instagram and Facebook can take a really long time.
 The optimal solution to maximizing reach at minimal costs is using social media tools that help with reaching an audience beyond your organic followers.

 Hashtags are one of the most popular tools for this purpose.
-Studies show that tweets with hashtags receive two times more engagement than tweets without one.
+Studies show that tweets with hashtags are 33% more likely to be retweeted than those without.
 On Instagram too, users have the option to follow posts containing specific hashtags.
 By using the right hashtags with your posts, you may expand the reach of your posts beyond your organic following.

 A lot of marketers use social media to create viral campaigns.
 In such cases, distribution makes or breaks your ROI.
-For best results, it is recommended to dedicate a small portion of your budget on advertising and target your content at the right influencers.
+For best results, it is recommended to dedicate a small portion of your budget to advertising and targeting your content with the right influencers.
 This helps create traction and set up virality for your content.

 Deploying third-party analytics to study the performance of your submissions is an absolutely essential component of your campaigns.
 In addition to knowing what works, this process also helps build a better content strategy for your upcoming social media campaigns.